SamLee77/Sam-Test-Docs/docs/configuration.md

 ---
 # **Markdown Tasks**

-Your task here is to create a Markdown file which contains all the information below
+Your task here is to create a Markdown file which contains all the information below, sarting from **Task 1**

-Once you have created the file, use [the Mardkdown to pdf converter](https://www.markdowntopdf.com/) to save the file as a pdf.
-Upload both the markdown file and the pdf output to the Learning Hub Assignments Section.
+Once you have created the file, add it to your repository.
+Each of you should make one Markdown file.
+Add a new file to the docs folder, call it name-test.md.
+Add yaml front matter.
+Title - in the yaml front matter-  shoukd be **Test Markdown (Name)** so for me woudl be **Test Markdown Sam**

 ## **Task 1: Create a Second Level Heading Titled Famous Quotes**